antonc42/cs406-project/DOC.md

 # Install CentOS 7

 1. Start the machine with a CentOS install DVD inserted.
-Select the CDROM drive as the boot device if necessary.
+Select the CD drive as the boot device if necessary.

 2. When the CentOS install DVD boots, select "Install CentOS 7" from the menu using the arrow keys and hit the Enter key.
 ![boot menu selection](https://github.com/antonc42/cs406-project/blob/master/centos-install-001.png)